 What is social housing?

-Social housing is affordable housing
+Social rented housing is affordable

-It is now possible for commercial organisations to build and manage social housing, although this is not yet common practice.
+It’s possible for commercial organisations to build and manage social housing, although this is not yet common practice.